 FEF offers all contributing companies access to student information via its website.
 Whether you are looking for graduates to fill full-time positions within your company or you need interns, summer or co-op students, you can search the database using selected criteria, as well as post your position for the students to be able to view.

-You might expect that a national program with the scope of FEF would have several staff members and a huge overhead.
-This is not the case.
-FEF is a lean, cost-effective program that spends less than 10% of manageable assets for operations.
-There are only three people who staff the FEF office: Brian Lewis, Executive Director; Maureen Gerard, Director of Resource Development; and Pam Lechner, Director of Program Services.
-Management of the Foundation includes the coordination of efforts through Board members, individuals, company contributors, societies, etc.
+FEF is a lean, cost-effective program that spends less than 12% of manageable assets for operations.
+There are only four people who staff the FEF office: Brian Lewis, Executive Director; Maureen Gerard, Director of Resource Development; Pam Lechner, Director of Alumni & Academic Relations; and Nick Bacik, Annual Giving & Relationship Manager.
+Management of the Foundation includes the coordination of school oversight, students scholarships, marketing and fundraising efforts, endowment oversight, and other engagement activities.

-Annual contributions from companies provide the mainstay for FEF activities.
-Companies receive full access to all FEF students, professors and programs.
-Companies are encouraged to support the Career Information Session at the College Industry Conference.
-Extra fees are waved for company contributors and the exposure to future generations of leaders and buyers of castings is priceless.
-Several recognitions are available, based on cumulative giving: Magnesium-$10,000; Titanium-$20,000; Vanadium-$50,000; Chromium-$100,000; Zirconium-$150,000; Silver-$250,000; Platinum-$500,000; Gold-$1,000,000+.
+Annual contributions from companies provide the mainstay for FEF scholarships and program support.
+Companies are also encouraged to support the Industry Information Session at the College Industry Conference and supporting partnerships of select conference events.
+Extra fees are waved for company contributors and the exposure to future generations of leaders, suppliers and buyers of castings is priceless.
+There are several recognitions levels based on cumulative giving: Magnesium-$10,000; Titanium-$20,000; Vanadium-$50,000; Chromium-$100,000; Zirconium-$150,000; Silver-$250,000; Platinum-$500,000; Gold-$1,000,000+.

-Securities are particularly suited to direct giving.
+The Saugus Society if FEF's legacy (or planned) giving society.
+Individuals can name FEF in their wills, life insurance policies, or IRA's as a beneficiary.
+Donations of securities are particularly suited to direct giving.
 By transferring stocks to FEF, the donor avoids paying capital gains taxes and receives advantages in deducting stock value from income taxes.
 Life insurance is another possibility when FEF is named irrevocable, sole beneficiary.
 Proceeds are excluded from the taxable estate of the insured, and annual premiums paid are considered an educational gift.
 Wills establish lasting and final gifts to the Foundation.
 These gifts provide simple and convenient ways for you to immortalize your place in cast metals higher education.
-Donations of other non-cash properties, such as works of art, often can realize greater tax deductions than gifts of money.
+Donations of other non-cash properties, such as works of art, can often realize greater tax deductions than gifts of money.
 Special recognition is an important part of the Saugus Society.
 As with all financial matters of this type, you should seek legal assistance from attorneys qualified in this area.
-For more information, you can review the Saugus Society brochure.
+For more information, you can review the Saugus Society brochure or call an FEF Team Member - 847-490-9200.

 Special Tax Status